ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Results

-To assess the robustness of the proposed approach on a recent temporal scale, we perform an evaluation over values out of the training range, the period 2020-2023.
-We avoid the direct comparison with deterministic TC trackers in this phase as Section \ref{sect:res_comp_trackers} already provides a comprehensive and statistically significant evaluation of ByteStorm skills.
-Additionally, this evaluation aims at understanding the capabilities in temporal extrapolation of the proposed approach.
+We now assess the robustness of the proposed approach on more recent years and across different datasets, thereby providing insights into the broader applicability of ByteStorm.
+Exploiting several of the metrics introduced earlier, we evaluate ByteStorm on both ERA5 and JRA-3Q on the same test period: 2020-2022.
+We do not repeat the benchmark with deterministic TC trackers here, as Section \ref{sect:res_comp_trackers} already provides a comprehensive and statistically robust evaluation.

-Regarding POD and FAR, ByteStorm obtains very good skills in detecting TCs under never seen conditions, also representing the real seasonal behavior from IBTrACS (Figure \ref{fig:seas_tc_dist}).
-On the ENP basin, POD and FAR are $89.71\%$ and $21.79\%$, respectively.
-On the WNP basin, instead, the POD = $86.17\%$ and FAR = $22.12\%$.

-Seasonal TC distribution in Figure \ref{fig:seas_tc_dist} reports the distribution of TC genesis (y-axis) over the test set on a monthly scale (x-axis).
-It is clear from the figure that ByteStorm correctly represents the seasonality of TC occurrence, meaning that it is able to capture the most meaningful seasonal behavior directly from the data.
+Considering Figure \ref{fig:era5_jra_1}, ByteStorm's skills on ERA5 during 2020-2022 remain consistent with the results obtained for the 1980-2019 test set, indicating good temporal extrapolation performance.
+When applied to JRA-3Q, ByteStorm achieves similar —and in some cases higher— POD, but at the cost of an increased FAR (Panel a).
+For instance, in the SP basin POD and FAR are $10 \%$ and $20 \%$ higher than ERA5's ones.
+We observe a similar behavior in NATL basin, where both POD and FAR on JRA-3Q are $\sim10\%$ higher.

+To better understand the simultaneous increase in POD and FAR, we perform additional analyses.
+First, we discretize POD according to the SSHS scale (Figure \ref{fig:era5_jra_1}, Panel c).
+This analysis shows that POD score increase on JRA-3Q compared to ERA5 for Depressions, Storms and Category 1-2 TCs.
+Second, JRA-3Q's seasonal TC distribution reveals an anomalously high number of TCs outside the typical seasonal cycle in the SI, SP and NI basins (Panel b).
+In contrast, in the remaining basins both ERA5 and JRA-3Q closely follow the expected seasonal TC frequency.
+Third, Panel d) shows ByteStorm's track duration distributions for ERA5 (red) and JRA-3Q (orange), compared with IBTrACS observations (blue).
+Focusing on the FAs distribution, JRA-3Q produces a substantially larger number of short-lived tracks, consistent with the higher FAR.

+Taken together, these results suggest that ByteStorm reliably extrapolates on recent ERA5 years and is more sensitive to TC detection when applied to JRA-3Q data, providing large amounts of short tracks.
+Latter behavior may arise either from the different representation of TCs in ERA5 and JRA-3Q or the lack of dedicated fine-tuning on JRA-3Q.
+A more detailed investigation would be required to fully explain the increased detection rate (including both TPs and FAs) observed with JRA-3Q; however, since this is out of this study's scopes, we leave such analysis for future work.
+In Section \ref{sect:app_era_jra} we provide additional evaluations for ERA5 and JRA-3Q over the 2020–2022 test period.